svenga/svenga/README.md

 ### Grüezi!  👋
-I'm a IT system enginner with focus on cloud & digital workplace. ☁
+I'm a IT workplace engineer with focus on cloud & digital workplace. ☁

 ## About me 🥇
 - 🔭 Working on small projects